• Home

 On the stove: Boil in salted water for 15 to 20 minutes, or until a fork goes through easily.

-Microwave: Put in a bowl that can go in the microwave with 2 tablespoons of water, cover it, and microwave for 8 to 10 minutes.
+2 tablespoons of water in a bowl, cover it, and microwave for 8 to 10 minutes.

 Instant Pot: Cook on high pressure for 8 minutes, then let it go quickly.